itsdfish/SequentialSamplingModels.jl/docs/src/neuralestimators_amorized.md

 end
 ```

+The result of our constructed neural network is a point estimator that corresponds to a Bayes estimator, which is a functional of the posterior distribution.
+Under the specified loss function, this point estimate corresponds to the posterior mean.
+For details on the theoretical foundations of neural Bayes estimators, see Sainsbury-Dale et al. (2024).

 ## Training the Neural Estimator

 Neural estimators, like all deep learning methods, require a training phase during which they learn the mapping from data to parameters.
 Here, we train the estimator by simulating data on the fly: the sampler provides new parameter vectors from the prior, and the simulator generates corresponding data conditional on those parameters.
 Since we use online training and the network never sees the same simulated dataset twice, overfitting is less likely.
 For more details on training, see the API for arguments [here](https://msainsburydale.github.io/NeuralEstimators.jl/dev/API/core/#Training).